 Dawn dishwashing detergent has been a household brand when it comes to removing fleas from pets and animals.

-Dawn dish soap is safe to use and can be an effective temporal solution in removing fleas or parasites from your cat.
+Dawn dish soap is safe to use and can be an effective temporary solution in removing fleas or parasites from your cat.

 It largely depends on how your cat happened to get fleas on itself.